vsanthanam/JBird/JBird/JBird.docc/Articles/WhyJBird.md

 }
 ```

-This leads to verbose, error-prone code with numerous conditionals or casts.
+This leads to verbose, error-prone code with numerous conditionals and/or casts.

 #### Cumbersome error handling